ljborrero/CSI-4480-Group-5-project/README.md

 ## Main GUI

+Created using Python module called TKinter.
+Allows us to use buttons, widgets, and a menu bar to navigate through the GUI and call functions.
+On the main screen, the top left is the "Options" dropdown which has the different things you can do with the GUI.
+"Generate Password" pulls up a new page for the random password generator.
+It only generates a random password if the text input is 12 or higher in terms of length of the password.
+"Image Encryption" pulls up the page for converting text file into an image.
+Only with the proper keys will the text file be converted to image during encryption and then converted back to original text during decryption.
+"RSA Encryption" is an implementation of RSA in Python.
+Hitting the exit button on the top right of the main page will kill the program, but on any other window it will just close the window.

 ## Create a Password

+Random password will be at least 12 characters long.
+It will include uppercase letters, lowercase letters, digits, and symbols.

 ## Image Encryption

-For the demo, this takes in the key 1234 to encrypt text into an image, and the key 678 to decrypt the image back into a text file.
+For the demo, this takes in the key 1234 to encrypt text into an image, and the key to decrypt the image back into a text file needs to match the generated password.

 Then it is an implementation of the text-to-image encryption algorithm described here: https://www.mdpi.com/2073-431X/11/3/39.